 If you want to know more about your health insurance HBOT policy, simply call into or visit one of our three R3 clinics in the DFW area.
 We’ll gather all of the information you need to take the next steps!

 While most insurances do cover hyperbaric oxygen therapy, your specific insurance policy might not cover the reason for your treatment.
 For example, most policies don’t cover Lyme disease, and some only cover five treatments at a time contingent upon your doctor’s evaluations.

-If you find yourself in the position of needing a treatment we can’t offer through insurance at R3, we’ll always help you locate a clinic in our area that does accept cash payments.
+If you find yourself in the position of needing a treatment we can’t offer through insurance at R3, we will work with you on a payment plan.
 Our number one mission is to help you improve your health, comfort, and safety!